Ghost (2010 -)

 [sculpture, performance, sustained process, and video]

 Ghost is a kayak; a sculpture, designed by Adam Chodzko, as vessel, coffin, bed, costume and camera rig.
 It is designed to ferry people to the ‘island of the dead’, with a paddler at the stern and a passenger lying down low and flat within a cockpit towards the bows, like a body in a coffin with their head slightly raised, travelling along the interface between water and sky.
+This dome in the deck of the kayak separates them physically and visually from the paddler at the back.
+The paddler and passenger experience the journey in silence, in order to allow space for perception.
 A camera, mounted on Ghost‘s deck, records each unique voyage, the passengers’ point of view, structured as a memory or dream, monitoring the often awkward (shallow, partially concealed) littoral environment.

 Ghost is a vessel for visiting the dead.
 Its design (eg; the deck patterns, eyes in the hull, the position of the passenger, its cargo including wormwood seeds, etc) is influenced by the possibility of this encounter.
 During exhibitions Ghost appears and disappears from the exhibition space in order to be used on water, returning to be suspended in the gallery space with the addition of mud, small scratches and the trace from water droplets on its hull .
 The marks it accumulates from this usage act as a further record of its activity, a form of drawing onto the body of the vessel.

-Ghost continued in 2011 in Newcastle upon Tyne, as part of The Profane Myth.
+Ghost continued in 2011 in Newcastle upon Tyne, as part of the group exhibition The Profane Myth curated by Dawn Bothwell.
 Exhibited in the city’s Mining Institute, (a building containing knowledge of the underworld) it took, as passengers, night cleaners from the BAE Systems military equipment production site to Dunston Staiths along the Tyne and down the River Team.

 In 2012, over the course of a year, Ghost was operating in Devon, along the length of the River Tamar, as part of The River Tamar Project.